CARAMBA-Clinic/COST-CHARME/README.md

 ```bash
 > pachctl put-file <name of the repo> <name of the branch> -c -r -p <number of files to upload in parallel> -f .
 ```
 Did any new job get triggered?
 What data is being processed now?
+All available data or just new data?
 Explore which new commits have been made as a result of the new input data.
 ```bash
 > pachctl list-commit <repo-name>
 ```